awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 --ssl-ca=[full path]rds-combined-ca-bundle.pem --ssl-verify-server-cert
 ```

-You can require SSL connections for specific users accounts\.
-For example, you can use one of the following statements, depending on your MySQL version, to require SSL connections on the user account `encrypted_user`\.
+You can require SSL/TLS connections for specific users accounts\.
+For example, you can use one of the following statements, depending on your MySQL version, to require SSL/TLS connections on the user account `encrypted_user`\.

 For MySQL 5\.7 and later: